tkdchen/task-runner/README.md

 ### Versioning

 The version of the runner image is tracked in the VERSION file.

+The Konflux build pipeline automatically sets the `org.opencontainer.image.version` annotation (and label as well) on the built image using our custom `.tekton/tasks/get-build-params.yaml` Task.

 When making a new release, bump the version according to the first matching rule:

 - Removed a tool / updated the major version of any tool -> bump the **major** version